hveerten/katu/Readme.md

     * `temperature`: The temperature of the distribution, in terms of the rest mass energy
     * `slope`: The value of the exponent of the power law

+## Wrappers

+Katu comes with two wrappers to allow it to work with two common packages to do bayesian analysis: `emcee` and `multinest`.

+`emcee` is described in [`emcee: the MCMC Hammer`](https://arxiv.org/abs/1202.3665) and implements Markov Chain Monte Carlo analysis with Affine Invariant ensembles.
+The interface we employ for this is the python package [`emcee`](https://github.com/dfm/emcee) by Dan Foreman-Mackey.

+`multinest` is described in [`Importance Nested Sampling and the MultiNest Algorithm`](http://arxiv.org/abs/1306.2144) and implements Nested Sampling analysis.
+The interface we employ for this is the python package [`pymultinest`](https://github.com/JohannesBuchner/PyMultiNest) by Johannes Buchner.

+In the case of using `emcee` the corresponding package has to be installed by doing

+`pip install --user emcee`

+In the case of using `multinest`, then multinest itself must be installed from the distribution's repositories or from multinest's [source](https://github.com/rjw57/MultiNest) and `pymultinest` must be installed:

+`pip install --user pymultinest`

+Note that in some cases, manual setting of the path to the multinest library must be done.

+The usage of the wrappers is a bit complex because the user is expected to choose and write the model and the functions that go from the analyzed space to a Katu configuration file.
+Some examples can be seen in the `wrapper_utils/utils_{shell,sphere}_{steady_state,injection}.py` files.

+In particular, the user must supply the variables:

+* `ndim`: The number of dimensions of the space
+* `labels`: A list with the names of the variables
+* `lnprior`: A function that returns the a priori probability for the chosen point
+* `get_gamma`: A function that returns the value of Gamma from a point in space
+* `get_R`: A function that returns the value of R from a point in space

+For `emcee`, the user must supply this aditional variable:

+* `initial_theta`: A 3D array with `ndim` entries that sets the spread (0,2) and the central value (1) for the variables to start from.

+For `multinest`, the user must supply the aditional function:

+* `prior`: A function that transforms from the unit cube to the space coordinates.

 ## Publications